 But before we look at these devices, let’s get to know what zoom binoculars really are.
 Here is my recent post, I compiled some of the top-rated zoom binoculars you will find in the market today.

 What are Zoom Binoculars?

-Zoom binoculars simply refer to binoculars which have variable magnification.
-These type of binoculars are designed such that you can alter their magnification range.
+Zoom binoculars simply refer to binoculars that have variable magnification.
+These types of binoculars are designed such that you can alter their magnification range.
 Unlike their fixed magnification counterparts which have only one magnification, with the zoom binoculars, you can change the magnification from low to high or from high to low.

 How do Zoom Binoculars Work?